yoeluk/paper-scala-js/README.md

 )
 ```

-Aditionally you need the Scala.js plugin.
-Add the following line to your plugins.sbt file under the Project/ directory
+Aditionally, you need the Scala.js plugin.
+Add the following line to the plugins.sbt file under the Project/ directory.

 ```
 addSbtPlugin("org.scala-js" % "sbt-scalajs" % "0.6.2")
 ```

+Please note that Paper.js requieres setup and you can do that from withing Paper-Scala-js.
+See an example of an entry method below.

 Skecher App
 ===

-The example entry method below ilustrates what it feels like drawing and adding mouse events with Paper-scala-js
+The example entry method below ilustrates what it feels like drawing and adding mouse events with Paper-Scala-js.

 ```scala
 package sketcher